 Information on the risk indicator for the Fund has been included in the PDS.
-In the PDS section 4 "What are the risks of investing?" it is noted that the risk indicator will be based on the returns data for the Fund for the most recent period of five years before the PDS was prepared.
+In the PDS section 4 "What are the risks of investing?" it is noted that the risk indicator is based on the returns data for the five years to 30 June 2024.
 Each quarter, fund updates will tell you what the most recent risk indicator for the Fund is, again based on returns data for the previous five years.